vorpex/qvantum/README.md

     matrix([[0., 1.],
 		[1., 0.]])

-**`def qvantum.layer.Layer.delete_gate(nth)`**
+### **`def qvantum.layer.Layer.delete_gate(nth)`**

 Method to delete the n-th gate from the current Layer object.
-The parameter must be equal to or bigger than 0 and less than the actual size of the Layer.
+The parameter must be equal to or greater than 0 and less than the actual size of the Layer.

 **Arguments:**
     *nth* {int} -- Number of n-th possible gate